apmcleod/voice-splitting/README.md

 using it, extending it, or you'd like to see me add any additional features, please let me know either by email or by submitting an issue on github.
 Any and all questions are always welcome.

+There is a paper which is currently under review on my [website](http://homepages.inf.ed.ac.uk/s1331854/software.html) with further documentaion.
+Please cite this or my code if you use either.

 Thanks, and enjoy!
 Andrew McLeod
 A.McLeod-5@sms.ed.ac.uk